Riccardo Gualino: Sponsor of the arts

 Gualino used his huge wealth to amass a large and valuable collection of art.
 He met the art historian Lionello Venturi in 1918, who advised him to buy work by Amedeo Modigliani.
 Gualino was the first Italian to buy work by Édouard Manet with La Négresse, a study for Olympia.
 Gualino and Venturi supported local painters such as Felice Casorati and the Gruppo di Sei (Group of Six), which included Carlo Levi, Francesco Menzio, Jessie Boswell, Gigi Chessa, Enrico Paolucci and Nicola Galante.
 These artists could view works by Modigliani, considered pornographic at the time, that Gualino "hung serenely amidst his Titians and Botticellis."
 In 1930 Venturi organized a retrospective exhibition of Modigliani's work in Venice based on the paintings owned by Gualino.

 Gualino saw the Rationalist work of the architect Giuseppe Pagano in an exhibition in 1928.
 He commissioned Pagano to build his company's headquarters in Turin on Corso Vittorio Emanuele.
 Pagano and Gino Levi-Montalcini built the Palazzo Gualino in 1928–29, with a flat roof rather than the sloped tile roof typical of other buildings in the city.
 The building had seven identical low-stacked floors, and unorthodox but functionally rational horizontal windows, conveying a sense of efficiency rather than power.
 In other ways the Rationalist design carefully combined modern and traditional features.

 The Galleria Sabauda (Savoy Gallery) in Turin has a room dedicated to the Gualino collection, which includes Venus and Mars with Cupid and a Horse by Paolo Veronese and Landscape with a pushcart by Peter Paul Rubens.

-The gallery also holds furniture, rugs, paintings, statues, ceramics, archaeological objects and jewelry from the collection.
+The gallery also holds furniture, rugs, paintings, statues, ceramics, archaeological objects and jewellery from the collection.
 Other works include Tobias and the Angel by Antonio del Pollaiuolo and Three Archangels and Tobias by Filippino Lippi.